top of page

 Discussion I

-The theme of creation one of the oldest ideas that exist.
-Blade Runner, Never Let Me Go and Frankenstein share a common theme of a creation gone wrong.
+The theme of creation is one of the oldest ideas that exist.
+Blade Runner, Never Let Me Go, and Frankenstein share a common theme of a creation gone wrong.
 In Frankenstein, the creation is a monster that is shunned by society because it is so ugly and unpleasing to look at.
-In Blade Runner, the replicants are beautiful, and extremely powerful, unlike Frankenstein’s hideousness, but they are despised by society because they are better than humans.
+In Blade Runner, the replicants are beautiful and extremely powerful—unlike Frankenstein’s hideousness—but they are despised by society because they are better than humans.
 Never Let Me Go is different because they never felt shunned or disliked until the very end.
 It was then that they realized who they truly were and their purpose.
-Humans had been shunning them secretly since the beginning but never let them know.
+Humans had been shunning them secretly since the beginning, but never let them know.

-All three of these stories try to make you feel sympathy for these characters even though, as in the case of Frankenstein and Blade Runner, they were malicious towards others.
-Still you can help but feel bad for these creatures that truly only want to be loved and appreciated, instead of hunted down and killed.
-In contrast, Never Let Me Go has characters, like Ruth, that while unlikeable, they were not truly malicious.
+All three of these stories try to make you feel sympathy for these characters even though, as in the case of Frankensteinand Blade Runner, they were malicious toward others.
+Still, you can’t help but feel bad for these creatures that truly only want to be loved and appreciated, instead of hunted down and killed.
+In contrast, Never Let Me Go has characters like Ruth, who—while unlikeable—were not truly malicious.
 This gives you more of a chance to feel sympathy, whereas in Blade Runner and Frankenstein, you feel this constant back and forth of sympathy and revulsion for the characters depending on their actions.

-Were any of them human like?
-I would say that the only ones I felt that had any human qualities were those kids of Never Let Me Go.
+Were any of them human-like?
+I would say that the only ones I felt had any human qualities were the kids of Never Let Me Go.
 Despite what Blade Runner wants you to believe and sets up in the story, the replicants are emotionally cold and distant.
-They can easily screw as well as kill and for this they are monsters.
-What makes one human like is their humanity and that involves sympathy towards others.
+They can easily screw as well as kill, and for this they are monsters.
+What makes one human-like is their humanity, and that involves sympathy toward others.
 Frankenstein was a killer too.
 This takes from his humanity.
-He wanted so much to be human, but by the end of the book, while I did feel sympathy, I also felt a clearly drawn line from the fact that he was not human, simply because he was such a murderer.
+He wanted so much to be human, but by the end of the book, while I did feel sympathy, I also felt a clearly drawn line from the fact that he was not human—simply because he was such a murderer.

-You have to feel sorry for all of these characters, because they were not given ideal circumstances to live in.
-The word outright rejected all of them, and made their lives seem worthless.
-It is all creation, but also of death because in the end, none of the stories end in happiness, they all end in bitterness and sadness.
+You have to feel sorry for all of these characters because they were not given ideal circumstances to live in.
+The world outright rejected all of them and made their lives seem worthless.
+It is all creation, but also death—because in the end, none of the stories end in happiness.
+They all end in bitterness and sadness.

 I wrote this essay in 40 minutes!
 I had forgotten I had to turn it in and I rushed the last 40 minutes before the deadline.
 Not bad for a rushed piece.